mlk2991/anonymous/README.rst

 **NOTE:**

- Keep in mind that repressive governments have tremendous power to move earth and mountains to find all the breadcrumbs\* you leave behind on your journey through the internet and piece them all together to reveal who you really are.
+ Keep in mind that repressive governments have tremendous power to move heaven and earth to find all the breadcrumbs\* you leave behind on your journey through the internet and piece them all together to reveal who you really are.